How to find support if you have lost someone to suicide

 How do I know if I need extra support following a suicide loss?

-Many people manage their grief on their own with the support of friends and family, but if you think you would benefit from some extra support, there are a range of options out there that you may find helpful.
-You can reach out to these supports at any time, but here are some signs that you might benefit from external help.
+Many people manage their grief on their own with the support of friends and family, but reaching out for professional help can also be beneficial.
+Here are some signs that you might benefit from external help:

 • You’re experiencing low mood or anxiety that isn’t going away or easing